 These files are available in the corporate language of English and serve as the basis for any necessary translations.
 Because printing is generally done directly on-site, this eliminates the need to ship printed material over long distances.
 Nevertheless, should it be necessary to generate marketing material at a central location, shipping and storage is minimized to our distribution centers.
 We also support environmental efforts by using FSC certified paper.

 For the 2018/19 fiscal year, we are going a step farther: our strategy will be to reduce the amount of printed material as much as possible with the stipulation to transition from print into digital form wherever feasible.

 (December 2017, Brazil) The United Nations state that approximately 300 million tons of plastic waste are produced every year and adversely affect our environment.
 Since every step counts to take action against this urgent problem, Sivantos Brazil has launched its ECO POINT campaign to raise awareness for the usage of plastics among its employees.

 As plastic cups are non- biodegradable and mostly designed for single use, they are a main contributor to land and water pollution.
 Therefore, our office in Brazil handed out free glass bottles and reusable cups so that employees won’t have to purchase plastic bottles and – cups anymore.

 (January 2018, DE) Sivantos regularly donates unused IT equipment to the non-profit group “Arbeit für Menschen mit Behinderung” (AfB) [English: Work Employment for Disabled].
 This organization provides people with disabilities jobs such as refurbishing, selling, or disposing of certain devices and equipment.

-As a nice spillover effect from our donations, we were not only able to sponsor the work for people with disabilities, but were also to save 8,465 kg of iron equivalents, 15,190 kWh of energy, and 4,570 kg of CO2 equivalents.
+With our donations, we not only helped sponsor the work for people with disabilities, but we were also able to save 8,465 kg of iron equivalents, 15,190 kWh of energy, and 4,570 kg of CO2 equivalents.